Victor-Guerrero-Devs/css-courses/academind-css/07-bg-imgs-&-imgs/notes.md

 # 07. Images and BG Images

-We have graduated the basics section.
+We have graduated from the basics section.
 We are now in the advanced section.

 ## Content